-In our analysis, we let $d_1 > 0$ be the probability of any worker being available and receiving the task assignment message by the master, $d_2 > 0$ be the probability of the master receiving the worker's response (has the worker chosen to reply), and $d = d_1 \cdot d_2$ be the probability of a round trip, that is, the probability that the master receives the reply from a given worker; that is, d represents the communication reliability.
+In our analysis, we let d_1 be the probability of any worker being available and receiving the task assignment message by the master, d_2 be the probability of the master receiving the worker's response (has the worker chosen to reply), and $d = d_1 \cdot d_2$ be the probability of a round trip, that is, the probability that the master receives the reply from a given worker.
 Hence, d_2 is the probability value that the master achieves by waiting T time (for the time-based mechanism) or hiring n workers (for the reply-based mechanism).
+We also assume that there is some chance of a message being delivered to its destination, i.e. d > 0, a realistic assumption for today's Internet's infrastructure.